ThomasFarineau/javascript-games/README.md

 jg reload
 ```

-This updates the `src/games/index.json` file with the list of games.
+This updates/create the `src/games/index.json` and `src/games/index.ts` file with the list of games.
 It also refreshes the list in the navbar and on the homepage.

-If the ID is updated, rerun the update command to refresh the list.

 > [!CAUTION]
 > Do not push the `index.json` file; it is included in `.gitignore` for a reason.